 An internationally recognized thought leader and expert in bioclimatic design, Prashant Kapoor is a passionate advocate for solutions that align the interests of developers, financial institutions, governments and homeowners to create more sustainable cities.
 He is the entrepreneur who created EDGE (“Excellence in Design for Greater Efficiencies”), a universal standard, software application and certification system to mainstream resource-efficient buildings in nearly 140 countries.

 Since 2010, Mr. Kapoor has provided dynamic guidance for IFC’s global green building program on both the regulatory and voluntary fronts.
 Under his leadership, IFC has created a green building portfolio of commercial and residential buildings that totals more than $3 billion, both directly and through financial intermediaries.
 He has played a critical role in developing national green building codes around the world.

-Mr. Kapoor heads the IFC’s EDGE Market Transformation Program, which is a coordinated investment-advisory approach aiming to transform the construction industry in up to 20 countries/segments over the next seven years.
-The goal is for green buildings to reach a 20 percent market share in each target market, which is estimated to represent: the equivalent of one million cars taken off the road; and over $300 billion in green investment.
+Mr. Kapoor invented IFC’s EDGE green buildings program as a coordinated investment-advisory approach to transform the construction industry in up to 20 markets over the next seven years.
+The goal is for green buildings to reach a 20 percent market share, which is equivalent to one million cars off the road, and over $300 billion in green investment.
 Other development finance institutions are currently utilizing the EDGE software for their green building investments, including CDC, Proparco and FMO.
 Major construction and architectural firms such as Archetype, Bouygues Bâtiment International, Perkins Eastman and HOK have also taken up the clarion call to action.

-Mr. Kapoor holds architecture degrees from Manipal Institute of Technology (India) and a master’s degree in energy efficient building from Oxford Brooks University (UK).
+Mr. Kapoor holds architecture degrees from Manipal Institute of Technology (India) and a master’s degree in energy-efficient building from Oxford Brooks University (UK).